 So, are goldfish edible and is there ever any reason to eat either pet goldfish or wild goldfish?
 We want to answer the question once and for all…

 Can you eat goldfish?

->

-> Since goldfish are a relative of carp, and carp has been a food source for many years, it makes sense that goldfish edible.
+Since goldfish are a relative of carp, and carp have been a food source for many years, it makes sense that goldfish are edible.
 However, this also suggests that the taste would be questionable, to say the least.
 Carp often has a “muddy” flavor, particularly when not prepared well.

->

-> Goldfish are also small and bony, which would make it a challenge to get a meal out of a single goldfish.
+Goldfish are also small and bony, which would make it a challenge to get a meal out of a single goldfish.

 And finally, in our opinion, the main reason you should never eat a goldfish is that they are a pet animal.
 Goldfish are to be cared for and enjoyed, not eaten!

 EDIT: It’s been pointed out in the comments that goldfish aren’t always pets.
 They can be found in lakes and rivers too – either in wild populations or as pets that have been released.
 So should fishermen eat goldfish if they catch them?
 While this may help manage wild goldfish populations and do some good in preventing them from harming native species, we’d still say no to eating them.